Hard Disk Drives versus Solid State Drives

 What does this mean for you?
 If we were to upgrade your laptop or computer from a hard disk drive to a solid state drive for its boot drive, you’d see a decrease in space.
 For example, if your computer had a 1TB hard disk, your storage will decrease to 250GB – this size would be the most economical option.
 A bigger SSD can be purchased if you require more storage, but the cost will multiply.
 Where hard drives are cheaper per GB the larger they get, SSDs increase in a linear fashion; a 500GB SSD can be upto twice the cost (more commonly, about 1.5 times the cost) of a 250GB SSD, and so forth.

 However, you’d see all of the advantages listed above.
 Fast bootup.
-If your laptop/computer is an Intel® Core™ i3 or i5 (2nd generation or newer), it will utilise the newer SATA3 6GBps standard that all current SSDs employ, and you will see an instant snap to the computer.
+If your laptop/computer is an Intel® Core™ i3 or i5 (2nd generation or newer), it will utilise the newer SATA3 6GBps standard that all current SSDs employ, and you will see an instant snappiness to the computer.
 A boot-up time of between 10 to 15 seconds – newer laptops and computers seeing even lower.
 And this is all the way through into your operating system after everything has finished loading – notably sluggish anti-virus suites.
 And when you click an application to load, there is no waiting around.
 It’ll load.
 Fast.
 Almost instantly.
 After a day you’ll notice your productivity is much higher by many factors.
-You’ll get your routine tasks done faster, making time to do more.
+You’ll get your routine tasks done much faster, giving you time to do more.

 The more you use it, you’ll start to realise that a lot of things you did that took a little longer before are taking a lot less time to do now.
-People delving into productivity and creative work will notice the difference instantly.
+People delving into productivity and creative work will notice the differences instantly.
 Humongous software suites that’d take 20 to 30 seconds to load fully are now taking just a few seconds.
-Saving large video or image files in the region of several hundred megabytes or even gigabytes big, will no longer take minutes to do (and hang your computer up in the meanwhile).
+Saving large video or image files in the region of several hundred megabytes or even gigabytes big will no longer take minutes to do (and hang your computer up in the meanwhile).
 These files will be saved promptly within seconds and allow you to continue working.

-You will notice that you don’t hear a whirring sound, and that very slight vibration you felt from the base of your laptop has also gone.
+You will notice that you don’t hear a whirring sound and that very slight vibration you felt from the base of your laptop has also gone.
 Silence!
 Well, that is until the fan kicks in to cool the processor off.

 You’ll also start to rely on your computer more and spend more time praising it rather than cursing it.
 Suddenly the money you spent on the upgrade will be forgotten about, and you’ll not be able to go back to a computer based on a hard disk again.
 When your family and friends use it, they’ll be in awe of its speed and wonder how it’s even possible – unless they’re SSD users themselves, of which they’ll praise you for joining the club!